 - Aesthetic improvement (*as the researchers stated, it’s much harder to quantify this benefit, but let’s face it: rows of exposed plowed dirt are ugly; mulched beds with edible plants makes a much more attractive landscape)

 - Substantial cost savings (less inputs, higher plant survival rates, less plant maintenance, larger crop yields, etc = big $savings)

-Short answer: no. But in case you get the same questions we do from people who can’t believe how good mulch is for your garden, it’s also important to note that contrary to popular belief, researchers found that top-dressing your garden beds with mulch does NOT:
+But in case you get the same questions we do from people who can’t believe how good mulch is for your garden, it’s also important to note that contrary to popular belief, researchers found that top-dressing your garden beds does not NOT cause:

-- cause soil acidification (even when using highly acidic pine bark and pine leaves, no increased soil acidity was detected.
+Even when using highly acidic pine bark and pine leaves, no increased soil acidity was detected.
 How?
-By the time the microbes convert these materials into soil, the acidity is neutralized)
+By the time the microbes convert these materials into soil via digestion, the acidity is neutralized.

-- cause soil nitrogen deficiency (if you till mulch into your soil, it will cause a temporary nitrogen deficiency, so be sure to only place mulch on top of your soil rather than plowing it in, e.g. let the soil organisms be your “plow” and bring the nutrition into the soil for you as they digest it.
+Yes, if you till mulch into your soil, it will cause a temporary nitrogen deficiency.
+Be sure to only place mulch on top of your soil rather than plowing it in.
+Let the soil organisms be your “plow” and bring the nutrition into the soil for you as they digest it.

 No, mulch does not attract termites.
-In fact, researchers found that mulch reduced termite populations, and, in one study, even increased their mortality rates)
+In fact, researchers found that mulch reduced termite populations, and, in one study, even increased their mortality rates.

 Lesson: Start Mulching Your Garden Now!